bxparks/AceCRC/examples/benchmarks/MemoryBenchmark/README.md

 in static memory instead of flash memory.
 This improves the speed of the algorithm on AVR and ESP8266 processors because accessing static memory is faster than flash memory on those processors.

+**v1.0.1+**

+* Upgrade STM32duino Core from 1.9.0 to 2.0.0.
+    * Flash memory increases by 2.3kB across the board.
+    * Static memory decreases by 250 bytes across the board.
+    * AceCRC code unchanged.
+* Upgrade SparkFun SAMD Core from 1.8.1 to 1.8.3.
+    * No changes to flash or static memory.

 ## Arduino Nano